Start with the Basics

 If you’re young and have not built up your savings accounts:

-- Life Insurance – Make sure you have the right amount of life insurance – use low cost term insurance.
+- Life Insurance – Make sure you have the right amount of life insurance.
+Try to use low cost term insurance.

 - Disability Insurance – Make sure you have disability insurance.
 For most people, you’ll want to cover 60% of your earnings.

-- 529 Plans – If you have children, establish and contribute to a college savings plan.
+- 529 Plans – If you have children, create and contribute to a college savings plan.
 In some states, including Connecticut, you can get a state tax deduction.

 If you’re in your middle earning years: